mukulb06/ece5831-2024-assignments/README.md

 module5_3.ipynb tests the functions of Mnist class and tests module5_3.py on every single image file that we created using the command
 !python module5_3.py "./Custom MNIST Samples/Digit 0/0_3.png" 0
 !python module5_3.py "image path" expected digit

+# 06
+errors.py has the Errors class layers.py has Relu, Sigmoid, Affine, SoftmaxWithLoss Classes module6.py uses the model made by train.py to test the mnist dataset two_layer_net_with_back_prop has the TwoLayerNetWithBackProp Class activations.py has the Activation class